iceddev/cooldux/README.md

 ## combinedHandler

-If you have multiple parts of the state you'd like to manage with cooldux in ssing file, you can even further remove boiler plate code using the `cooldux.combinedHandler`'s function:
+If you have multiple parts of the state you'd like to manage with cooldux in a single file, you can even further remove boiler plate code using the `cooldux.combinedHandler`'s function:

 ```javascript